Keep Ohio Beautiful

 2012 Keep Ohio Beautiful Annual Report

-Dangers of and How to Combat Metal Scrapping, Tires, Meth Labs and Illegal Dumps will be Covered at Environmental Law Enforcement Training Workshop in Ironton
+Dangers of and How to Combat Metal Scrapping, Tires, Meth Labs and Illegal Dumps will be Covered at Environmental Law Enforcement Training Workshop in Elyria

 Local and state environmental crimes experts will share their knowledge

-at FREE training workshop in Ironton on December 6.
+at FREE training workshop in Elyria on March 21.

 If you can’t report or announce this workshop, please consider sharing via your social media networks.